 Nowadays, our classrooms are filled with kids that have different learning needs.
-You may feel overwhelmed at the thought of teaching inquiry to all those different needs but don't get stressed over it!
+You may feel overwhelmed at the thought of teaching inquiry to all those different needs but teaching inquiry is nothing to get stressed about.

 Differentiating inquiry CAN be easy!

 Inquiry already has some differentiation build into the process because students have choice.
+Choice helps to differentiate projects for your students.
 They can:

 Non-Writers (students who are unable to write anything down)

 Beginning Writers (students who are able to construct a sentence)

 EAL Students (students with English as a second language)